jngod2011/awesome-economics/README.md

 Part of the ["Awesome X" series](https://github.com/sindresorhus/awesome).*
 Shortcut: https://git.io/awecon

-The list is periodically updated with new links.
-You are welcome to add to our collection, please see https://git.io/awecon-pr or make a pull request as usual.
+You are welcome to edit our collection, please see https://git.io/awecon-pr or make a pull request as usual.